-Coping skills are essential tools we turn to when faced with emotional challenges, serving as healthy outlets to counteract negative thoughts and feelings.
-When coping with depression, it’s important to utilize various strategies to support your well-being.
+Coping skills are healthy outlets to counteract negative thoughts and feelings.
+When coping with depression, it’s important to use various strategies to support your well-being, such as deep breathing, setting a daily routine, and getting regular exercise.
 Coping strategies can encompass individual activities, with supportive peers, or under the guidance of a professional therapist.

 What Are Depression Coping Skills?